wp-plugins/mmww/readme.txt

  1. Integration with the V3.5 media manager is complete.
  1. Automatic [audio] shortcode insertion working both pre- and post- WordPress 3.5.
  1. The Settings page allows specification of templates for populating attachment-post fields.

+ = 0.9.4 =

+ 1. Add support for file ratings set by Windows Explorer and media player.

 == Upgrade Notice ==